 There are currently no active references in this article.

 Tree to 26 m.
 Bark pale grey, developing scaly ridges after about 40 years.
 Twigs stout (2.5–5.5 mm thick) with longitudinal bands of dense white stellate pubescence.
-Buds blunt-tipped, with two exposed scales of almost equal length, sparsely hairy.
-Leaves 7–10.5 × 6–9.5 cm, flushing pinkish orange; becoming dark shining green above, paler beneath with brown hairs under the veins or a variable cover of brown stellate hairs, predominantly with 4 and 8 arms; marginal teeth consisting almost entirely of awns 1.3–3.5 mm long which are extensions of the primary and secondary veins.
+Buds blunt-tipped, with 2 exposed scales of almost equal length, sparsely hairy.
+Leaves 7–10.5 × 6–9.5 cm, flushing pinkish orange; becoming dark shining green above, paler beneath with brown hairs under the veins or a variable cover of brown stellate hairs, predominantly with 4 and 8 arms; marginal teeth consisting almost entirely of awns 1.3–3.5 mm long, which are extensions of the primary and secondary veins.
 Floral bracts 7–12.5 × 0.7–2.5 cm, oblanceolate, gradually narrowing to a stalk 0.5–2.3 cm long.
-Inflorescence drooping, branching 2 to 4 times to from a compact cyme of 12 – c.60 small flowers.
+Inflorescence drooping, branching 2 to 4 times to from a compact cyme of 12–c.
+60 small flowers.
 Staminodes present.
-Fruit small, spherical, 6 mm wide, with five ribs, the wall mamillate between them, thin, and often splitting when dry (Pigott 2012, Tang et al. 2007).
+Fruit small, spherical, 6 mm wide, with 5 ribs, the wall mamillate between them, thin, and often splitting when dry (Tang et al. 2007; Pigott 2012).

 Distribution China Anhui, Henan, Hubei, Hunan, Jiangsu, Jiangxi, Shaanxi, Zhejiang.

 Conservation status Least concern (LC)